Children's Clothing Labels: What the Law Requires

 - No cord should hang below the lower edge of the garment.

 If you make children's clothing, review your designs against these rules before selling.
-Trading Standards can and do check.
+Trading Standards can and do check, including on craft fair and market stalls.

 Nightwear and flammability